squid-cache/squid-cache.github.io/FrontPage.rst

 [[TableOfContents]]

 = Squid Proxy Web Cache Wiki =
 This is a wiki dedicated to hosting documentation, hints and assorted notes about the Squid Web Cache.
-It also hosts an updated FAQ at SquidFaq and assorted documentation.
+It also hosts the FAQ master copy at SquidFaq and assorted documentation.

 == Contributing to this Wiki ==
 Due to some episodes of wiki-spam we had to restrict editing to the wiki.
 If you wish to contribute, please register (by using the Login link) and mail [[MailTo(kinkie AT squid-cache DOT org,the wiki administrator)]] to be granted write-access.